coopcycle/coopcycle-docs/docs/_admin/restaurants/product-settings.md

 - stats
 - schedule

-Navigate to Products:
+**Navigate to Products:**

 1. Click on `Restaurants` at the top menu
 2. Find the Restaurant you want to update and click on the number to the left of its name
-3. At the top you'll find a dedicated Restaurant bar
+3. At the top you'll find a dedicated Restaurant navigation menu
 4. On the right-hand side you'll find the settings mentioned above.
 5. By clicking on any of the above settings you'll be take to the respective documentation